RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

 - Relations with other Countries
   - Under s 51(xxix), the Commonwealth may legislate with respect to relations with foreign nations
     - R v Sharkey (1949) 79 CLR 121,
-      - the creation of the offence of “sedition”, which prohibited the excitement of disaffection against the governments of the United Kingdom or any of the King’s Dominions, was a valid exercise of power under s 51(xxix
+      - the creation of the offence of "sedition", which prohibited the excitement of disaffection against the governments of the United Kingdom or any of the King's Dominions, was a valid exercise of power under s 51(xxix
-    - In Koowarta v Bjelke- Petersen (1982) 153 CLR 168, Brennan J (at 258) endorsed the extension of the Sharkey principle to cover laws regarding relations with other “international persons”, such as the United Nations and other intergovernmental organisations
+    - In Koowarta v Bjelke- Petersen (1982) 153 CLR 168, Brennan J (at 258) endorsed the extension of the Sharkey principle to cover laws regarding relations with other "international persons", such as the United Nations and other intergovernmental organisations
-    - Thomas v Mowbray (2007) 233 CLR 307 partially concerned the definition of “terrorist acts” for the purposes of federal law,
+    - Thomas v Mowbray (2007) 233 CLR 307 partially concerned the definition of "terrorist acts" for the purposes of federal law,
-      - Three judges found that the application of anti-terrorism laws, in particular provisions regarding control orders,20 to terrorist threats in other countries fell within the part of s 51(xxix) that concerns Australia’s relations with other countries
+      - Three judges found that the application of anti-terrorism laws, in particular provisions regarding control orders,20 to terrorist threats in other countries fell within the part of s 51(xxix) that concerns Australia's relations with other countries
 - Implementation of treaties
   - Ratification of Treaties
     - The Commonwealth executive has inherent prerogative power to ratify international treaties
       - An agreement between an Australian State and another country has the status of an international contract, rather than an international treaty.
     - Consequences of Ratifiying Treaties
-      - First, it signals that Australia is bound in international law to follow that treaty’s provisions
+      - First, it signals that Australia is bound in international law to follow that treaty's provisions
       - Second, ratification may render administrative decision-makers liable to take those treaty provisions into account when making decisions.
       - Third, it gives the Commonwealth Parliament power to legislate to implement that treaty
   - The effect of international treaties on Australian Law
     - When Australia ratifies a treaty and becomes a party to it, Australia is bound in international law to obey the terms of that treaty.
     - A ratified treaty does not, however, become enforceable in Australian domestic law unless it is specifically incorporated into Australian law by an Act of Parliament.
     - Plaintiff S195/2016 v Minister of Immigration and Border Protection (2017) 261 CLR 622
-      - the unanimous Court said neither “the legislative nor the executive power of the Commonwealth is constitutionally limited by any need to conform to international law” (at 186)
+      - the unanimous Court said neither "the legislative nor the executive power of the Commonwealth is constitutionally limited by any need to conform to international law" (at 186)
-    - Judges must attempt to interpret statutes in a way that conforms to Australia’s international law obligations
+    - Judges must attempt to interpret statutes in a way that conforms to Australia's international law obligations
       -  Chu Kheng Lim (1992) 176 CLR 1
         - treaties can be used as an aid to interpret Commonwealth legislation?
     - Minister for Immigration and Ethnic Affairs v Teoh (1995) 183 CLR 273,
       - further expanded the utility of unincorporated treaties in Australian law.
       - Teoh was a convicted drug dealer who was denied permanent residence by the Minister for Immigration
       - His imminent deportation would have breached the rights of his children under the United Nations Convention on the Rights of the Child (CRC), which has not been specifically incorporated into Australian law.
-        - The High Court set aside the order on the basis that the Minister’s decision had not taken into account Teoh’s legitimate expectation that his residency application would be treated in a manner consistent with Australia’s CRC obligations.
+        - The High Court set aside the order on the basis that the Minister's decision had not taken into account Teoh's legitimate expectation that his residency application would be treated in a manner consistent with Australia's CRC obligations.
         - The Teoh decision therefore indicated that unincorporated treaties have a procedural effect in Australian law; their existence impacted on the procedures to be followed in the case of administrative decisions which did not comply with their provisions
     - Re Minister for Immigration and Multicultural Affairs; Ex parte Lam (2003) 214 CLR 1
       - a case which did not require consideration of Teoh on its facts, three members of the five- man High Court (McHugh, Gummow and Callinan JJ) expressed dissatisfaction with the Teoh precedent, indicating that it is vulnerable to being overturned if it should be challenged before the Court.